awsdocs/amazon-pinpoint-developer-guide/doc-source/logging-using-cloudtrail.md

 # Logging Amazon Pinpoint API Calls with AWS CloudTrail<a name="logging-using-cloudtrail"></a>

-Amazon Pinpoint is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or AWS service in Amazon Pinpoint\.
+Amazon Pinpoint is integrated with AWS CloudTrail, which is a service that provides a record of actions taken by a user, role, or AWS service in Amazon Pinpoint\.
 CloudTrail captures API calls for Amazon Pinpoint as events\.
 The calls that are captured include calls from the Amazon Pinpoint console and code calls to Amazon Pinpoint API operations\.

 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon Simple Storage Service \(Amazon S3\) bucket, including events for Amazon Pinpoint\.
 If you don't configure a trail, you can still view the most recent events by using **Event history** on the CloudTrail console\.
-Using the information collected by CloudTrail, you can determine the request that was made to Amazon Pinpoint, the IP address from which the request was made, who made the request, when it was made, and additional details\.
+Using the information collected by CloudTrail, you can determine the request that was made to Amazon Pinpoint, the IP address that the request was made from, who made the request, when it was made, and additional details\.

 To learn more about CloudTrail, including how to configure and enable it, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.